Azure/azure-cli/src/azure-cli/azure/cli/command_modules/storage/docs/ADLS Gen2.md

 For more specific examples, use: az find "az storage fs"
 ```

+### Azure CLI Requirement
+- Azure CLI with latest version

+### Prepare with ADLS Gen2 account
+- Create a ADLS Gen2 account

+    ` az storage account create -n myadlsaccount -g myresourcegroup --kind StorageV2 --hns`

+- Authorize access for all commands

+    For all the commands inside, please provide `connection string` or a combination of `account name` and `credentials`.

+    **Several Authorization access Methods:**

+    1).
+Using connection string

+        - Specify `--connection-string` parameter in your command
+            `--connection-string $myconnectionstring`

+        - Set Environment Variable `AZURE_STORAGE_CONNECTION_STRING`

+    2).
+Using account name and account key

+        - Specify `--account-name` and `--account-key` parameter in your command
+            ```
+            --account-name $myadlsaccount \
+            --account-key $myaccountkey
+            ```

+        - Set Environment Variable `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_KEY`

+    3).
+Using account name and sas token

+        - Specify `--account-name` and `--sas-token` parameter in your command
+            ```
+            --account-name $myadlsaccount \
+            --sas-token $mysastoken
+            ```

+        - Set Environment Variable `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_SAS_TOKEN`

+    4).
+Using account name and Azure AD credentials

+        Azure CLI commands for data operations against Blob storage support the `--auth-mode` parameter, which enables you to specify how to authorize a given operation.
+Set the `--auth-mode` parameter to login to authorize with Azure AD credentials.
+For more information, see [Authorize access to blob or queue data with Azure CLI](https://docs.microsoft.com/en-us/azure/storage/common/authorize-data-operations-cli?toc=/azure/storage/blobs/toc.json).

+        - Specify `--account-name` and `--auth-mode login` parameter in your command
+            ```
+            --account-name $myadlsaccount \
+            --auth-mode login
+            ```

+        - Set Environment Variable `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_AUTH_MODE`

 #### Manage File Systems in Azure Data Lake Storage Gen2 account